-Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as vice president of Kiwanis International in June 2013 at the 98th Annual Kiwanis International Convention in Vancouver, British Columbia.
+Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as president-elect of Kiwanis International in July 2014 at the 99th Annual Kiwanis International Convention in Tokyo, Japan.
 Sue is the first woman in Kiwanis International’s history to serve in this role.

-Sue is a 25-year member of the Kiwanis Club of East Lansing, Michigan, and served as its Circle K International and Key Club International advisor and sponsored youth committee chairman.
+Sue is a 27-year member of the Kiwanis Club of East Lansing, Michigan, and served as its Circle K International and Key Club International advisor and sponsored youth committee chairman.
 She earned honors as distinguished president in 1995-96.
-She served as the vice chair of Kiwanis’ global campaign for children, The Eliminate Project, during its initial year, overseeing the SLP programs: Key Club, CKI, Builders Club, Aktion Club and K-Kids activities.
-While serving on the international board, Sue has served as board counselor to Key Club and member of the Education, Governance, Programs and Partnerships Committee, and Executive Committees.
-She has served as board counselor to the Louisiana-Mississippi-West Tennessee, Indiana, Wisconsin-Upper Michigan, Pacific Northwest, Ohio, Michigan and Taiwan districts.
-She is the 2012-13 chairman of the Membership Development and Education Committee.
+She served as the vice chair of Kiwanis’ global campaign for children, The Eliminate Project, during its initial year, overseeing the Service Leadership programs.
+While serving on the international board, Sue has served as board counselor to Key Club and member of the Education, Governance, Programs and Partnerships, Executive, and Audit and Finance Committees.
+She has served as board counselor to the Louisiana-Mississippi-West Tennessee, Indiana, Wisconsin-Upper Michigan, Pacific Northwest, Ohio, Michigan, Taiwan, Switzerland-Liechtenstein, and California-Nevada-Hawaii Districts.
 At the district level, she served as governor in 2001-02, chairwoman of the strategic planning committee, CKI and Key Club administrator.
 Prior to joining Kiwanis, Sue was CKI Vice President in 1985-86 and distinguished governor in 1984-85, and was Key Club governor in 1979-80 and Key Club district secretary/treasurer in 1978-79.
 She is the first person in Kiwanis International’s history to serve as Key Club Governor, Circle K Governor and Kiwanis Governor.